Staff: Amanda M. Acevedo, PhD

 Organization:

-Amanda M. Acevedo, Ph.D., is a Social and Behavioral Scientist Administrator/ Program Director in the Basic Biobehavioral and Psychological Sciences Branch (BBPSB) of the Behavior Research Program.
+Amanda M. Acevedo, Ph.D., was a Cancer Research Training Award (CRTA) fellow in the Basic Biobehavioral and Psychological Sciences Branch (BBPSB) with a secondary appointment in the Health Behaviors Research Branch (HBRB) of the Behavioral Research Program from 2019-2021.

 Current and/or past BRP mentors include Rebecca Ferrer, Tanya Agurs-Collins and Annette Kaufman.